IRCLuxe/xthemeorg.github.io/README.md

-# xthemeorg.github.io
+# ircluxe.github.io
-The Xtheme.org website
+The IRCLuxe.Ru website

-Welcome to the Xtheme Development Group website.
+Welcome to the IRCLuxe.Ru Development Group website.
 Please stay tuned for content.